bekk/bekk-christmas/post/kotlin/val-agoodlife-collectionof-moments-filter-it-happy.md

   ```

   A mutable collection can (and should?) be assigned to a read-only variable.
 Even though the variable cannot be reassigned you can freely modify the collection.
-From a performance perspective you would in principle expect better performance by modifying the contents of a collection, rather than creating new instances (but being guilty of premature optimization, most likely).
+From a performance perspective you would in principle expect better performance by modifying the contents of a single collection, rather than creating new instances (but being guilty of premature optimization, most likely).
 ---
 TODO